By Jeremy Mauser || Staff Writer

 Professor Lee continued by explaining what exactly her adaptations would entail.
 “I prepared material care packages for each student, but not everyone was able to pick it up before the school closure.
 This now requires students to be extremely resourceful in their making process, collecting bits from their daily lives and home environment.”

 Even classes that took place in traditional classrooms, including the social sciences and humanities, demanded quick thinking and planning from their professors.
+Additional resources from myTEFL for advanced courses were also provided to aid the virtual learning process.
 Certain professors with discussion-heavy courses, including professor Erik Anderson’s creative writing classes, simply moved the in-class discussions to discussion boards on Canvas, where students post responses and reply to each other’s comments.

 Other professors, including English literature professor Tamara Goeglein and history professor Ibrahim Hamza, host weekly Zoom meetings with their classes to check on everyone’s personal lives and continue class discussions.
 However, these host potential problems, including professors and students losing connection and being unable to rejoin a meeting.